tvarit-foggy/tvarit_api/Getting_Started.md

-# Getting Satrted with API.
+# Getting Started with API.

 In this tutorial we will learn how to use tvarit_api python client for web integration.